Your guide to a stress-free Christmas

 - Make a list of all the gifts you wish to buy before you go shopping.
 If you wait for inspiration to strike, you could be wandering aimlessly around the shopping centre for hours.

-- Buy a few extras, such as chocolates, just in case you forget somebody or you have unexpected guests bearing gifts.
+- Buy a few small extras, such as chocolates, just in case you forget somebody or you have unexpected guests bearing gifts.

 The Christmas lunch (or dinner)